Designed to provide year-round insulation, our Talus Jacket is filled with thermally efficient Primaloft® Gold insulation.

 In a line - The Talus jacket offers fantastic warmth and a great set of features.

-If you love the warmth of an insulated jacket but hate the Michelin man-style bulk of a puffer style, you’ll love Keela’s sleeker Talus jacket.
 It’s stuffed with 60g of Primaloft Gold synthetic insulation, so it’s still very warm even when wet, and the outer surface or the Talus is windproof enough to help trap in heat even when it’s blowing hard outside.
 We like the stretchy side panels, which are lined with fleece rather than insulation and are designed help the jacket to move as you do when you’re getting active.